 Rare German stamps have a long and incredible history.
-There are several different time periods in Germany’s history that produced a few of the most valuable rare stamps in the world.
+Several periods in Germany’s history produced a few of the most valuable rare stamps in the world.

-Today, Germany is home to the ten largest stamp auction houses producing over $300 million in revenue a year.
+Today, Germany is home to the ten largest stamp auction houses, producing over $300 million in revenue annually.

 A few of the most expensive stamps are valuable because they were printed in the wrong color.
 A mistake that would be worth a massive amount of money later on.